To celebrate Dental Health Month in both February and April, we're offering 20% off dental cleanings for our existing patients.

 Once your pet is under anesthesia, we will conduct a complete oral examination (tooth by tooth) and charting.

-Next, the teeth are cleaned and polished (including under the gum line) and x-rays are taken.
+Next, the teeth are cleaned and polished (including under the gum line).
 We then apply a fluoride treatment to each tooth.

 Ideally, a follow-up examination will be scheduled two weeks after the initial assessment and treatment appointment.